top of page

 TOP POLE

-The top pole is the most difficult part to find to DIY a single supported or free standing hammock stand.
+The top pole is the most difficult part to find to DIY a DIY single-supported or free-standing hammock stand.
 It needs to be at least 12 feet long, but pack down to a manageable length.

 If the hammock is connected at the joints where the top pole is supported, then the force in the top pole is compression along the axis.
 There's no bending.
-So the top pole only needs to be strong enough in bending to prevent it from buckling due to the compression force.
+So the top pole only needs to be strong enough in bending to prevent buckling under compression.
 That means it doesn't need nearly as much strength as a pole that needs to support a bending load.

 V1 Primitive Lashing